DuncanMC/CIFilterTest/Documentation/README.md

 Note the the project is for iPad only, and runs **MUCH** bettter on an actual device.
 (Apparently the simulator implementation of Core Image is quite slow.)

-The program also includes a method `listCIFiltersAndShowInputKeys:` that will display a formatted list all available Core Image Filters, grouped by category.
-If you ask for input keys it will list all the input keys for each filter.
-It currently displays this information to the debug console, but it would be easy to modify it to save the information to a text file in the documents directory.
+This project includes a method, `listCIFiltersAndShowInputKeys:`, which queries the CIFilter class and write a formatted list of available filters to the debug console.
+If you pass in YES for the listFilterKeys parameter then it also logs information about the input parameters for each filter.
+Click [this link](CIFilters in iOS 7.md) to see the output from this function from iOS 7.1.